 - Quarantine starts the day after the last positive case was in the house or residence hall floor and ends after 14 days.
 Quarantine starts over if someone else tests positive.

-- Plan to get a COVID-19 test on the 5th or 6th day of quarantine.
+- Plan to get a COVID-19 test on the fifth or sixth day of quarantine.
 This is when the virus is more likely to be detectable and helps us more quickly identify positive cases.
 No one can “test out” of quarantine.
 Even if you have a negative COVID-19 test, you must quarantine for the full 14 days.

 - Residents are not encouraged to go to their permanent address (home) to quarantine.
 This could unnecessarily put others at risk.